microsoft/azurelinux/toolkit/docs/quick_start/quickstart.md

 ```

 **Copy VHD(X) and ISO Images to Your VM Host Machine**
+Copy your binary image(s) to your VM Host Machine using your preferred technique.

 **Create VHD(X) Virtual Machine with Hyper-V**

 1. From Hyper-V Select _Action->New->Virtual Machine_.
 1. Provide a name for your VM and press _Next >_.
-1. For VHD select _Generation 1_, For VHDX select _Generation 2_, then press _Next >_.
+1. For VHD select _Generation 1_.
+For VHDX select _Generation 2_, then press _Next >_.
 1. Change Memory size if desired, then press _Next >_.
 1. Select a virtual switch, then press _Next >_.
 1. Select _Use an existing virtual hard disk_, then browse and select your VHD(X) file.
 1. Press _Finish_.

+**[Gen2/VHDX Only] Fix Boot Options**
+1. Right click your virtual machine from Hyper-V Manager
+1. Select _Settings..._.
+1. Select Security and disable _Enable Secure Boot_.
+1. Select the SCSI Controller from the Hardware panel.

 **Mount the Meta-User-Data.Iso Image**

 1. Right click your virtual machine from Hyper-V Manager
 1. Select _Settings..._.
-1. For Gen2/VHDX Images only, select Security and disable _Enable Secure Boot_.
-1. For Gen2/VHDX Images only, select the SCSI Controller from the Hardware panel, choose DVD Drive and press Add.
+choose DVD Drive and press Add.
 1. Select the _DVD Drive_.
 For Gen1/VHD Images, this is nested under _IDE Controller 1_.
 For Gen2/VHDX Images, this is nested under _SCSI Controller_.
 1. Select _Image File:_ and browse to the meta-user-data.iso file.
 1. Select _Apply_ to apply all changes.